aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-binary-image-using-otsu-method/_index.md

 ---
-title: Save to Binary Image Using Otsu Method in OneNote
+title: How to Save OneNote as Binary Image Using Otsu Method
-linktitle: Save to Binary Image Using Otsu Method in OneNote
+linktitle: How to Save OneNote as Binary Image Using Otsu Method
 second_title: Aspose.Note Java API
-description: Learn to save OneNote docs as binary images using Otsu method with Aspose.Note for Java.
-Elevate your Java app's capabilities with Aspose.Note.
+description: Learn how to save OneNote as a binary PNG image using the Otsu method with Aspose.Note for Java.
+This guide covers saving OneNote as PNG and creating black‑white images in Java.
 weight: 15
 url: /java/onenote-document-saving/save-to-binary-image-using-otsu-method/
+date: 2025-12-14
 ---

 {{< blocks/products/pf/main-wrap-class >}}